drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 ### Genetic Algorithm AI

-I have designed an artificial inteligence based in a control matix.
+I have designed an artificial intelligence based in a control matrix.
 Each column describes one sensor input and each row an action.
 Each matrix value is a weight assigned for that combination.
 AI controller decides which action is performed by